-Approved under Chairman's action on behalf of the members of the Corporation on 5th December 2022 and signed on its behalf by:
+Approved by the members of the Corporation on 4th December 2023 and signed on its behalf by:

-STATEMENT OF CORPORATE GOVERNANCE AND INTERNAL CONTROL Year ended 31 July 2022
+STATEMENT OF CORPORATE GOVERNANCE AND INTERNAL CONTROL Year ended 31 July 2023

 The following statement is provided to enable readers of the annual report and accounts of the College to obtain a better understanding of its governance and legal structure.
-This statement covers the period from 1st August 2021 to 31st July 2022 and up to the date of approval of the annual report and financial statements.
+This statement covers the period from 1st August 2022 to 31st July 2023 and up to the date of approval of the annual report and financial statements.